hilinc/popup-blocker-chrome-extension/README.md

 1. After installation, the extension runs automatically on all web pages
 2. Visit any website with OneTrust privacy popups (many international sites)
 3. The extension automatically blocks privacy notifications - no manual action needed
-4. View `[PopupsBlocker]` logs in browser console for interception details
+4. View `[Popup Blocker]` logs in browser console for interception details

 ## 🔍 How It Works